mwolson/emacs-shared/README.md

 ### (Windows only) Install PuTTY

 This is useful for doing git development, since Pageant can hold onto your git keys and auto-load them when Windows starts.
+If you've already installed PuTTY in the past, make sure that you have have at least version 0.62 installed, since earlier versions might fail in ways that are difficult to diagnose.

 ### (Optional) Install Aspell